ziggystar/docman2/issues.md

 # Misc
-- use version number form sbt file in gui

 ## Sooner
 - column: number of pages
-- column: tags
 - allow multiple selection (then no pdf or last one is displayed)
 - assign tag to multiple selected documents